US STOCKS-Wall St ends lower; Trump comments dampen sentiment late

 The materials and industrials indexes both ended more than 1 percent lower on the day.

-In a sign that further weakness may be ahead, the S&P 500 closed below its 50-day moving average for the first time since Nov.
-8. The CBOE Volatility index, Wall Street's fear gauge, extended recent gains, a day after it closed above 15 for the first time since the election.
+The S&P 500 closed below its 50-day moving average, a closely watched indicator of the intermediate-term trend, for the first time since Nov.
+8. At the same time, gold and the CBOE Volatility index, Wall Street's fear gauge, rose.

 Rising U.S. tensions with Russia, North Korea and Syria after U.S missile strikes in Syria last week and the moving of U.S. warships toward the Korean Peninsula have kept investors cautious.